ComparativeGenomicsToolkit/cactus/doc/pangenome.md

 * `hapl` : Haplotype sampling index.
 Created with `--haplo` (new alternative to `--filter`) and used for new best practice `vg giraffe` pipeline.
 * `stats.tgz`: Some stats about how much sequence was clipped, including a BED file of the removed sequence.
 * `og`: [odgi](https://github.com/pangenome/odgi)'s native format, can be read and written by `odgi`.
 Very useful for [visualization](#visualization).
+* `snarl-stats.tsv.gz`: Table with one row per snarl (bubble) in the graph, sorted in decreasing order of the distance they span on the (first) reference sample.
+See the table header for a description of each column, and note that snarls can be nested in eachother.
+This table is produced with the `--snarlStats` option.
 #### Node Chopping

 As of [v2.9.1](https://github.com/ComparativeGenomicsToolkit/cactus/releases/tag/v2.9.1), all output graphs will have node IDs of at most 1024bp.
 This is because the `gbz` and `dist` indexes require this (they use 10bits for node offsets), and as a result so do an increasing number of `vg` tools.
 There is also a major benefit from the simplicity of having all output files sharing the same ID space.